MilburnJ/parallel-convolution-filters-c/README.md

 # Parallelizing Image Convolution Filters in C

 This project implements a set of image convolution filters in C, with the goal of parallelizing a baseline serial implementation.
-It was developed as part of an assignment for CISC372, focusing on applying parallel programming techniques to image processing tasks.
+It focuses on applying parallel programming techniques to image processing tasks.

 ## Features